 massacre.
 On his way to New Orleans, he had been asked to stop and say Mass at the Natchez

-1730 - Lombard, French missionary, founded a Christian village with over 600 Indians at the
+1730 - Lombard, a French missionary, founded a Christian village with over 600 indigenous

-mouth of Kuru river in French Guiana.
-A Jesuit, Lombard has been called the most successful of
+people at the mouth of Kuru River in French Guiana.
+A Jesuit, Lombard has been called the most

-all missionaries in converting the Indians of French Guiana
+successful of all missionaries in converting the indigenous people of French Guiana.

 1731 - A missionary movement was born when Count Nicolaus Ludwig Zinzendorf attended